idreamsi/arduino-persian-reshaper/README.md

 2. The characters change shape according to their surrounding characters.

 ## Prerequisites
 First you need to install the [Adafruit GFX library](https://github.com/adafruit/Adafruit-GFX-Library) Then according to the type of display, install the library you need.
-Here I used the 128x64 display with SSD1306 chip driver So I installed the [Adafruit SSD1306] (https://github.com/adafruit/Adafruit_SSD1306) library.
+Here I used the 128x64 display with SSD1306 chip driver so I installed the [Adafruit SSD1306](https://github.com/adafruit/Adafruit_SSD1306) library.

 ## Usage
 Change the following lines according to the library you are using: